 This Mexican corn salad is like street corn in a bowl.
 Flavors of charred corn, cream, spices, cojita cheese, and lime are mixed together for easy serving.

 I love my recipe for Mexican Corn on the Cob, often called Elote.
-But, I often don’t have whole cobs of corn, especially in the winter and spring months, so I really love this Mexican Corn Salad that is like a deconstructed version of my favorite Elote.
+But, I often don’t have whole cobs of corn, especially in the winter and spring months, so I really love this Mexican Street Corn Salad that is like a deconstructed version of my favorite Elote.

-I mentioned charring the corn earlier.
-When I make Elote, I char cobs of corn on the grill as they would in Mexico at streetcar stands.
+When I make Elote, I char cobs of corn on the grill as they would in Mexico at street stands.
 Here’s how I like to grill corn with the husks on, by the way.
-When I’m making this salad, I simply add the kernels to a really hot skillet.
-I move them around for 3-5 minutes, or so, and when they have some color on them, I remove them from the heat while I make the mayonnaise-based sauce recipe while the corn cools.
+When I’m making this salad though, I simply add the kernels to a really hot skillet.
+I move them around for 3-5 minutes or so, and when they have some color on them, I remove them from the heat.
+Then I make the mayonnaise-based sauce recipe while the corn cools.
 Note that if you want to speed up this recipe, you don’t have to toast the corn at all.
 Just defrost it and continue on with the sauce.

 The “sauce” that coats the corn is really delicious.
 It’s crema, or full-fat Greek yogurt if you can’t find crema, mixed with mayonnaise, chili powder, garlic powder, and cilantro.
 Doesn’t that sound delicious?

 When everything is all mixed together, I crumble on cojita or queso fresco cheese and squeeze the whole dish with a little bit of lime.
 This lime wakes everything up and adds brightness.
 You can’t skip that part!